Was it the 2CV’s slightly duller brother, or the car the 2CV should have become?

 Even the oddities and faults were endearing.
 With no distributor (spark was delivered simultaneously to both cylinders, even though one was wasted at the top of the exhaust stroke) and a starting handle I never got stranded.
 The engine idled in first at a funereal walking pace, meaning that you could get out and walk beside the car, if you thought that was a clever thing to do (naturally I did and ended up running over my hand).
 Fuel consumption could be good – 50 mpg was quoted but, naturally, I never saw that.
 For me it was somewhere in the 30s, not bad for then anyway, even if it sounds a lot now.
 The horizontal interconnected suspension tubes needed occasional lubrication, to avoid a rather loud scrooping noise that resembled, in my imagination at least, the sound of two elephants humping.
 The heater was fed by a cowl around the fins of the air-cooled cylinders with flexible tubes letting the warm(ish) air and, in the case of leaks, any other noxious fumes trickle into the cabin.
 Wikipedia claims it gave ‘excellent heating and demisting’.
 Well all I can say is ‘Citation Needed’.
 Yes, it was more effective than my motorcycle, but on one cold journey my partner got into a sleeping bag, unfortunately not a driver option.
 You could however keep food warm by putting it into the tubes.

 I drove it very quickly since, once you’d picked up speed you seldom needed to slow.
 There was then, and still persists, the idea that the large roll angles of Citroëns denoted low roadholding ability, and I felt it my evangelical duty to disabuse people of that.
 So there was plenty of juvenile hassling of so-called ‘sport saloons’ on corners and, particularly, roundabouts.
 Also, it was surprisingly fleet in a straight line, capable of an indicated 80 mph plus on the flat, a fact that the police could testify to (‘just keep a close eye on that speedo in future son’).
-Even traffic light duels had their moments since launch control mode (run the engine up to around 3,000 rpm, drop the clutch and let the scrabbling Michelins take up the slack, hold it in first until the revs peaked then slide it quickly and smoothly into second for that nitro moment) meant it would leap away from most things up to 20, even 30 mph.
+Even traffic light duels had their moments since launch control mode (run the engine up to around 3,000 rpm, drop the clutch and let the scrabbling Michelins take up the slack, hold it in first until the revs peaked then slide and twist it quickly and smoothly into second for that nitro moment) meant it would leap away from most things up to 20, even 30 mph.

 For a year or so I ran a later Dyane.
 It was more or less the same car, yet orange rather than yellow.
 It had lost its press button starter, had separate orange nylon covered front seats and a folding rear but, for no discernable reason, it wasn’t as good.
 The engine just wasn’t as free and willing.
 In the end I disinterred its predecessor.